grexrr/DevOps-4-DevOps/README.md

 # DevOps-4-DevOps

-...is a pluggable multi-application DevOps console Dashboard system.
-It can not only build itself from source code through the entire pipeline: build → test → package → deploy ("deploy itself" as MVP), but also "integrate/orchestrate deployment of other Apps" (locally or on cloud).
+**DevOps-4-DevOps** is a pluggable multi-application DevOps console Dashboard system.
+MVP aims at building itself from source code through the entire pipeline: build → test → package → deploy ("deploy itself" as MVP).
+The extension will also "integrate/orchestrate deployment of other Apps" (locally or on cloud).
 Frontend uses React (with charts), CI/CD uses Jenkins, containerization uses Docker.

 ### Development Phases (Planned)